 With the wealth of data available, call centers need to identify the most impactful analytics to guide operations and the customer experience.

-Let’s look at the 5 most essential categories of call center analytics and how to use them:
+Let’s look at the 5 most essential categories of contact center analytics and how to use them:

 1. Business intelligence